jessepav/lacygoill-wiki-backup/floating_point.md

 ##
 ## What's the meaning of the acronym IEEE?

-Institute for Electrical and Electronics Enginners.
+Institute for Electrical and Electronics Engineers.

 ### How is it pronounced?

 “I triple E.”

 ##
-# Numbers In Math
+# A Bit Of Math
 ## What does it mean for a set to be “countable”?

 Intuitively: